SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/01-Java-Persistance-Query-Language.md

 # JPQL Functionalities

-The JPQL functionalities include:

 [image assetsSrc="Spring-Data-Advanced(3).png" /]

-The functionalities include:
+With the JQPL syntax, we can create:
-- SELECT clauses.
+- SELECT clauses
-- UPDATE clauses, you can also do bulk UPDATE.
+- UPDATE clauses
-- DELETE clauses and bulk DELETE.
+- DELETE clauses

 [/slide]